 Valentine’s Day is that time of year when we typically think about romantic love; boyfriends, girlfriends, husbands, and wives.
 And while the Bible has much to say about romantic relationships, emphasizing “romance” with children isn’t really healthy or appropriate.
 But that doesn’t mean children are excluded from this fun holiday.
 Peers, teachers, and family members enjoy exchanging “valentines” with children and friends at this time of year.

-Generosity.
 Our loving God is generous.
 True love always finds expression in generosity.
-The story of A Room for Elisha is a great study in generosity for children.
-(This lesson can be purchased for $5.95.)
+The story of A Room for Elisha is a great study in generosity for younger children and it’s completely free!

 Author, Speaker, Bible Teacher